-Later, in a television interview aired on Fox (and posted on YouTube), Coatsworth explained that if Hitler were alive today the school would have no problem inviting him to participate in the same type of event.
-As much as I am all for exploring different ideas and learning from every experience and individual, I am significantly concerned, yet also conflicted over the school’s stand in this situation.
+Later, in a television interview, Coatsworth explained that if Hitler were alive the school would have no problem inviting him to participate in the same type of event.
+As much as I am open to exploring different ideas, I am concerned, yet also conflicted over the school’s stand in this situation.

-To endorses Ahmadinejad twisted world view and legitimizes his opinions as academically sound.
-Ironically, Ahmadinejad would waste no time in sending every faculty member of Columbia to prison for thinking anything other than his party line if the school were in Iran.
+To endorse Ahmadinejad’s world view legitimizes his opinions as academically sound.
+Ironically, Ahmadinejad would likely send every faculty member of Columbia to prison for thinking anything other than his party line if the school were in Iran.

-Giving him a soapbox on which to proclaim his baseless and maniacal theories seems like a bad choice, as I doubt doing so will give anyone greater insight into the substance of his standpoints.
-I liken it to the desire of people after a tragic incident such as the shootings at Virginia Tech to understand “why” the violence was perpetrated.
-But, would the rambling words of a sociopath ever make any sense to those with a rational mind?
+Giving him a soapbox to proclaim his position is misguided; I further doubt doing so will actually substantiate his standpoints.
+I liken this choice to the desire of people after a violent incident to understand “why” the violence was perpetrated.
+But, would the rambling words of a sociopath make any sense to those with a rational mind?

 Conversely, a colleague of mine shared with me the following thought earlier today: